albertomassa/spring-boot-webflux-react/README.md

 # SpringBoot Webflux and React Frontend

-A simple project with SpringBoot Webflux and React + Redux Toolkit + Redux Saga
+A simple project with SpringBoot Webflux and React + Redux Toolkit + Redux Saga + MongoDB and Reactive Repositories

 ## Versioning